Arksine/moonraker/docs/installation.md

 #### Timelapse Plugin
 Generate Timelapse of a Print

 This Plugin depends on FFMPEG and mjpegstreamer installed on the System which is preinstalled in MainsailOs and FluidPI.
-If not you can install it manually using this Guide:
+If not you can install it manually using this Guide: https://github.com/cncjs/cncjs/wiki/Setup-Guide:-Raspberry-Pi-%7C-MJPEG-Streamer-Install-&-Setup-&-FFMpeg-Recording#mjpeg-streamer-install--setup
-https://github.com/cncjs/cncjs/wiki/Setup-Guide:-Raspberry-Pi-%7C-MJPEG-Streamer-Install-&-Setup-&-FFMpeg-Recording#mjpeg-streamer-install--setup

-##### Activate and configure the plugin:
+##### Activate and configure the plugin adding following to your moonraker.conf:
 ```
 [timelapse]
+enabled: true
+# If this set to false the Gcode macros are ignored and
+# The autorender on print finish is also deactivated
 constant_rate_rate: 23
 # The range of the CRF scale is 0–51, where 0 is lossless,
 # 23 is the default, and 51 is worst quality possible.
 # A lower value generally leads to higher quality, and a
 # subjectively sane range is 17–28.
 # more info: https://trac.ffmpeg.org/wiki/Encode/H.264
-output_framerate: 15
+output_framerate: 30
 # Output framerate of the generated video
 output_path: ~/timelapse/
 # Path where the generate video will be saved